 Hoka One One's latest creation is not only lightweight (199g) and breathable, but they have nailed the specific features of a trail shoe.
 There is a 'toe bumper' to protect you when running over uneven ground and the sole is finished with a Vibram™ Litebase so that you have got traction whatever the weather.
 The shoe has been designed for shorter distance off-road runs in mind and offers cushioning to absorb the impact of each stride.

 Those looking for a running shoe to wear over medium distances and technical terrain, look no further.
 This bright shoe is known for its stability and will secure your feet precisely and easily with the lace dial.
 This shoe weighs 315g so although not as lightweight as some of its rivals, provides more structure and support and therefore very shock absorbing.
 The sole has deep lugs so is particularly grippy in slippery mud and is praised for grip especially when running downhill.

-The upper of the Altra Olympus 4 is extremely breathable so you're feet don't overheat, sweat and therefore rub during your run.
-The sole is also made from Vibram®, which is the ideal combination of foam and rubber giving runners springiness and cushioning as well as durability and grip.
-Weighing in at 272g - it doesn't feel too heavy with each step, and the zero-drop construction means your heel and forefoot are placed at the same distance from the ground making for a comfortable low impact run.
+The upper of the Altra Lone Peak 5 is extremely breathable and quick-drying making them less likely to rub during your run in any conditions.
+The sole is also made from MaxTrac™, which is the ideal combination of foam and rubber giving runners springiness and cushioning as well as durability and grip.
+Weighing in at 260g - it doesn't feel too heavy with each step, and the zero-drop construction means your heel and forefoot are placed at the same distance from the ground making for a comfortable low impact run.